 After a purchase, it's not uncommon for subscribers to get another email that suggests similar products he or she might be interested in.
 Recommendation emails are effective.
 They're relevant, timely and show subscribers that you're paying attention to their interests.

 These recommendations go beyond product suggestions.
-Netflix suggests TV shows based on a what a viewer watches; Pandora suggests music channels based on artists that users search for; Air Canada suggests vacation ideas based on previously booked excursions.
+Netflix suggests TV shows based on what a viewer watches; Pandora suggests music channels based on artists that users search for; Air Canada suggests vacation ideas based on previously booked excursions.
+In the realm of email marketing, similar personalisation strategies are pivotal.
+Tailoring messages to the unique preferences and interests of your email recipients is essential for establishing a more individual connection.

 But, this year, Alex Williams with Trendline Interactive, expects recommendations like this to be even more intuitive.